The Annual Monetary Policy Competition

 Logistics

-The entries will be reviewed by a panel of judges, and the top sixteen entries will be invited to semi-finals at the Vinson Centre at the University of Buckingham in early February 2023.
-The top five participants from the semi-finals will then be invited to the final at the Institute of Economic Affairs in London in early March 2023.
+The entries will be reviewed by a panel of judges, and the top entries will be invited to semi-finals at the Vinson Centre at the University of Buckingham in February 2025.
+The top participants from the semi-finals will then be invited to the final at the Institute of Economic Affairs in London in March 2025.

 We welcome international entries, but all entrants must be able to attend the final in person.